KallynGowdy/ws-rs-no-connection-repro/README.md

 5. [Integrate vcpkg](https://github.com/microsoft/vcpkg/blob/master/docs/users/integration.md)
     -   Run this from a terminal with admin privileges.
 6. Install openssl for 64 bit Windows
-    -   `vcpkg install openssl --triplet x64-windows`
+    -   `vcpkg install openssl --triplet x64-windows-static-md`
-7. Set the `VCPKGRS_DYNAMIC` environment variable to `1`.
-    -   This tells the openssl crate to dynamically link the OpenSSL binaries.
 8. Run `cargo run`.

 It will prompt for which URL to use.
 One is a normal insecure websocket (`ws`) and the other is secure (`wss`).